OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 There are several different ways open source may be distributed.
 In every case, the distributor is required to comply with the open source license.

 1. One way to distribute open source is to develop a product using an SDK (software development kit) provided by a e.g. semiconductor vendor.
 If open source that is included in the SDK is incorporated into a product during development, then this means that the semiconductor vendor is distributing open source via inclusion in the SDK, and the product developer is distributing open source via inclusion in the product.
 In this case, the product vendor has responsibilities to fulfill to comply with the license.
 But they are dependent on the semiconductor vendor.
 If the semiconductor vendor does not provide appropriate information about the open source included in the SDK, the product vendor cannot comply with the open source license.

-2. Another way that open source might be distributed is when an Original Device Manufacturer (ODM) or Original Equipment Manufacturer (OEM) is entrusted with the design and development of a product for manufacturers.
+2. Another way that open source might be distributed is when an Original Design Manufacturer (ODM) or Original Equipment Manufacturer (OEM) is entrusted with the design and development of a product for manufacturers.
 The ODM or OEM may incorporate open source into the product, which the product distributor needs to know about.
 Even though an OEM or ODM made the product, the companies responsible for the distribution of the product to market must pay attention to open source incorporated into the product.
 These companies are required to comply with the open source license.
 If the ODM or OEM manufacturer does not provide appropriate information about open source, the distributing company cannot comply with the open source license.
 3. Other ways of distributing open source include shipping a product, releasing mobile application software, or providing an update of software for a previously shipped device.
 If open source is included in a product, mobile application, or software update, this constitutes distribution of open source.
 The entity who ships the product or releases the software is required to comply with the open source license.

 4. JavaScript used in web pages constitutes distribution: An interesting case of open source distribution may occur when a web page is transferred to a user’s machine.
 JavaScript that is included in web pages is transferred from the web server to the browser on the user’s machine, as part of the page data, when the user accesses the page.
 If the JavaScript program is open source, then this constitutes distribution and the license terms will apply.
 5. Some licenses (such as AGPL or the Open Software License) impose conditions on use of the software where the functionality of that software is made available to third parties (e.g. a user accessing a SaaS service provided by the software).
-These so-called "deemed distribution" licenses require that (in certain circumstances) the end-user is entitled to the source code of the software under the relevant open source license, even if the executable software code is not distributed to them in providing the service.
+These so-called “deemed distribution” licenses require that (in certain circumstances) the end-user is entitled to the source code of the software under the relevant open source license, even if the executable software code is not distributed to them in providing the service.

 ## Conditions to be fulfilled when open source is distributed